 Purity Sue: The White Queen when we first meet her.
 Everyone loves her, she won't hurt a living thing, and her lethal cooking turns into a save-the-day cure.
-Subverted when she delivers a bout of Cruel Mercy to her sister and the Knave.
-There IS a reason Hathaway's performance is more memorable than our leading lady's.
 According to the actress, her over-the-top "princess" mannerisms are the character overcompensating for fear of becoming evil.
 Note how much more naturally she behaves in the scene with the dog after her courtiers have left.

-They Wasted a Perfectly Good Character: So, let me get this straight; you get Christopher Lee - Christopher Lee - to voice the Jabberwocky...and you only give him two lines and then have Alice cut his tongue out?
+They Wasted a Perfectly Good Character: You get Christopher Lee - Christopher Lee - to voice the Jabberwocky...and you only give him two lines and then have Alice cut his tongue out?
 Why does he have an enmity with the Vorpal Sword?
 Why does he stick by the Red Queen's side?
-I guess we'll never know because you sliced off his tongue!
+We'll never know because you sliced off his tongue!

 Uncanny Valley: Aside from Alice, every single character, even the ones that are supposed to be neutral or the good guys, look unsettling as hell.
 To put in perspective, the Cheshire Cat with his perma-grin looks the least scary.

 The Untwist: Alice turned out to be the right Alice after all.

 What Do You Mean, It's for Kids?: People gripe about the basic plotline and lighthearted tone—only to be shocked when they see that it is, in fact, targeted towards children.